 Don't miss a visit to Skipton and its impressive medieval castle.

-Day 2: where to eat in the Yorkshire Dales
+Day 2: Where to eat

 A favourite of the local cycling fraternity, try breakfast at Skipton’s Bean Loved: a great independent coffee shop serving delicious blends from Darkwoods Coffee in Marsden and fresh, locally sourced food.